2024ACTL1101/Home/banking.md

 - Credit cards and overdrafts
 - Other unsecured retail lending

----

-### Credit Risk Categories - 2

-Can be identified by source of credit risk:

 **3. Corporate lending:**
 - Commercial mortgages
 - Other secured commercial lending (e.g., Asset finance, trade finance)